Skip to content

 :server-id 'bash-ls))

-Also, if new client support customizing language server path.
-It's recommended to make a wrapper function so the user can customize the value even after the client has been loaded.
+Also, if your client supports customizing the language server path it's recommended to make a wrapper function so the user can customize the value even after the client has been loaded.
+For example:

 (defcustom lsp-tex-executable "digestif"